 Thyroid fatigue is all day long and is not helped with a nap.
 You wake feeling tired always.

 A hyper-thyroid fatigue is the feeling of falling asleep only if you rest.
 These people keep working, working, working at an almost frantic pace so they don’t sit down and sleep.
 They get a lot done but only to stay awake.
 Psychiatrists have many different disease names and drugs for this but truthfully, it is simply a slight iodine deficiency.

 Brain fatigue is caused by a cerebral job and many hours a day in front of a computer screen.
 The brain feels heavy and spent.
 The eyes lose luster.
 Sleep, rest, and vacations help temporarily.
 The symptoms are worse at the end of the day or end of the week due to the hours spent using the brain.

 When should I see a Nutrition Response Testing Practitioner for fatigue?

 It is time to seek help from a Nutrition Response Practitioner when you notice mild or severe fatigue is a regular or recurring symptom that you experience, or when it begins to interfere with your life, happiness, productivity and independence.

-When you come to the Nutritional Healing Center we take a holistic approach to restoring health.
+When you come to the Nutritional Healing Center we take a holistic approach to fatigue solutions and restoring health.
 We use whole food supplements and introducing sustainable changes to your eating habits.
 As your body detoxifies and repairs, body systems including adrenal and thyroid function, digestion, and improved brain function help you to feel less fatigued.
-It is one of the easiest symptoms we take care of and the most common symptom people have when they come into our office.
+It is one of the easiest symptoms we take care of and the most common symptom people have when they come into our office for chronic fatigue treatment.